Dreaker75/re-emerald/info_hub/ITEM_CHANGES.md

     - Lanette was changed and now gives both the Lotad Doll and the Seedot Doll when visiting her house
  - The Pacifidlog NPC that gave the Return and Frustration TMs now just gifts Frustration to the player without having to show a Pokemon or wait a week (Return is obtained by giving the Meteorite to Proferssor Kozmo as normal)
  - The Berry NPC in Route 120 now gives a random berry from those between Figy and Iapapa every day (No longer uses the trainer's ID to decide which berry to give)
- - The Berry Master's wife on Route 123 now gives the special berries multiple times (still limited to 1 berry per day), and will not give the player the following berries if the player uses the specific phrase:
+ - The Berry Master's wife on Route 123 now gives the special berries multiple times (still limited to 1 berry per day), and will now give the player the following berries if the player uses the specific phrase:
    - BEAUTIFUL HO-OH - Apicot Berry (UNOBTAINABLE IN THE CURRENT VERSION AS NO ACCESS TO HO-OH)
    - SMART DEOXYS - Salac Berry (UNOBTAINABLE IN THE CURRENT VERSION AS NO ACCESS TO DEOXYS)
    - COOL KYOGRE - Petaya Berry